alt

 A woman walking through the Autumn colours on display at Batsford Arboretum in the Cotswolds.

-First planted during the Victorian era, Batsford Arboretum has grown massively over the last century and now stretches across 56 acres, with a variety of trees from around the world.
+First planted during the Victorian era, Batsford Arboretum in the Costwolds has grown massively over the last century and now stretches across 56 acres, with a variety of trees from around the world.
 A particular joy in autumn when the trees burst into life with a mixture of deep oranges and vibrant reds, Batsford can be explored via a variety of trails and has an on-site garden centre, allowing you to recreate the scenery at home!

 2